MiguelCastillo/Brackets-InteractiveLinter/README.md

  CoffeeLint
 ===================
-<p>CoffeeLinter does not yet have a standard file that's loaded and process by the linter itself.
+<p>CoffeeLinter does not yet have a standard file that's loaded and processed by the linter itself.
 So, while this is resolved by CoffeeLint, I have added support for .coffeelintrc to follow analogous system to JSLint and JSHint.</p>

 How to